The White Bunny

 Bounce Rate measures the percentage of emails that couldn’t be delivered, categorized as either “hard bounces” (permanent issues) or “soft bounces” (temporary issues).
 It matters because it indicates the quality of your email list and sender reputation and works best by regularly cleaning email lists, removing inactive subscribers, and ensuring opt-in procedures are clear.

 One thing we have learned along the way is that one size doesn’t really fit anyone.
-But there are so many options that finding the best email marketing tool for your business may seem a bit daunting.
+But there are so many options that finding the best email marketing tool for your business may seem daunting.
 We can’t tell you which of the many tools available is the best fit for you, but we can surely give you a list of things to look at when you compare different email marketing tools.
 For each, you will have to consider how it stands against what your business needs, the goals you want to reach, and the resources available.

 When comparing email marketing tools, there are several factors to consider, and the first one is the budget.
 Assess the cost relative to your business size and needs.
 Beware of hidden costs and complex pricing tiers.
 Here are a few things to look at when analyzing costs.